 Garage Golf Simulator Planning Guide: Space, Layout & Setup Basics

 A garage can be one of the best places to build a home golf simulator, but it also brings special planning problems: door tracks, openers, concrete floors, storage, cars, lighting, cold weather, and safety protection.
+Use this page with the free GolfSimMaker Starter Guide to plan the space before buying gear.

 Why Garages Work Well for Golf Simulators